kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 #### Memo

 Arbitrary data can be added to a transfer operation using the `memo` parameter, a UTF-8 string with 21 bytes dedicated to developer use.
-Developers are free to enter any information that is useful to them, for instance to specify an order number.
+Developers are free to enter any information that is useful to them, for instance, to specify an order number.

-If you have properly configured your Kin SDK, your `appId` will be automatically added to the memo field and does not count against your 21-byte allocation.
+If you have properly configured your Kin SDK, your `appId` will be automatically added to the memo field and will not count against your 21-byte allocation.

 ###### Snippet: Add memo to transaction